 - No waiting time

-- Up to 100% reimbursement for professional cleaning, composite fillings, root canal, periodontal treatments, mouthguards against teeth grinding, and certain orthodontic treatments
+- Up to 100% reimbursement for professional cleaning, composite fillings, root canal, periodontal treatments, and mouthguards against teeth grinding

 - 90% – 100% reimbursement for tooth replacement (advanced plan)